Adesewa-Ajibade/LITA-_CLASS-_PROJECT/README.md

 Standardizing Formats:
 I made sure all the data was in a consistent format, especially for things like dates, revenue numbers, and product categories, so it would be easier to analyze later on.

-With this cleaning process, I ensured the data was in good shape and ready for deeper analysis.
 ----

 ### Exploratory  Data Analysis